team23/fabdeploit/README.rst

 git Releases
 ============

-fabdeplois allows you to use git for your releases while not pushing all your history to your customers server.
+fabdeploit allows you to use git for your releases while not pushing all your history to your or your customers server.
 It uses gitpython to manage release commits in a distinct branch which gets pushed to the server.
+This branch only contains release history.

 Your history may then look like::